-Centers for Disease Control and Prevention (CDC) guidelines for physical distancing.
+Centers for Disease Control & Prevention (CDC): School reopening guidance.

 What is social distancing?

 Limiting face-to-face contact with others is the best way to reduce the spread of coronavirus disease 2019 (COVID-19).

 Social distancing, also called "physical distancing," means keeping space between yourself and other people outside of your home.